Pest Management Fact Sheet #5010

 Aerosol sprays containing resmethrin or pyrethrins are available for use in homes.
-Insect strips or no-pest strips containing Vapona are also helpful.
+Insect strips or no-pest strips containing Vapona® are also helpful.
 Be sure to follow label directions and heed precautions.
 Use the strips in attics, window frames, spaces around louvers, under eaves and intersections of walls.
 Outside resting areas may be sprayed with permethrin by mid to late August.
 Look for this material on the active ingredient list on product labels.
 Be aware that some spray formulations may stain siding.
-Many people hire the service of a professional pest control company to apply a chemical barrier to the outside of their home in order to prevent the entry of the cluster flies into the home.
+Many people hire the service of a professional pest control company to apply a chemical barrier to the outside of their home in order to inhibit the entry of the cluster flies into the home.

-On the positive side, cluster flies do not bite people or animals, aren’t attracted to garbage, and they are a good indication of an earthworm supply not too far away!
+On the positive side, cluster flies do not bite people or animals, are not attracted to garbage, and they are a good indication of an earthworm supply not too far away!

 When Using Pesticides